COGECO CABLE ANNOUNCES STRONG FINANCIAL RESULTS FOR THE FIRST QUARTER OF FISCAL 2009 DESPITE DIFFICULT MARKET CONDITIONS

 Management’s discussion and analysis.

-Cogeco Cable’s operating results are not generally subject to material seasonal uctuations.
+Cogeco Cable’s operating results are not generally subject to material seasonal fluctuations.
 However, the loss of Basic

 Service customers is usually greater, and the addition of HSI service customers is generally lower, in the third quarter,